Structured-Emersion-Theory/Structured-Emersion-Theory/docs/ai_assistants/Canonical_Index.md

-# Integration Protocol

-## Canonical Index of Live Markdown Files
+# Canonical Index of Live Markdown Files

 This file serves as the access layer for SET's GitHub Pages mirror.
 It lists all current canonical `.md` files publicly accessible at:
 > https://structured-emersion-theory.github.io/Structured-Emersion-Theory/